 - Organ music plays a vital role in the life of the city of Birmingham, with regular profile recitals given by City Organist Thomas Trotter and guests on the Town Hall's historic instrument by William Hill and Symphony Hall's newer Klais organ.
 Birmingham is also home to the libraries of the RCO and British Institute of Organ Studies.
 The city therefore offers a unique combination of resources and opportunities.
 The arrival of a new instrument by Marc Garnier at the University of Birmingham in 2014 has also put the city firmly on the map as a centre of excellence in organ building, performance study and research.

 Apply for prestigious scholarships which enhance your opportunities

-As a Conservatoire student, you will have the opportunity to gain additional hands-on experience by applying for - including those at Birmingham's two cathedrals and the prestigious Percy Whitlock Organ Scholarship at Symphony Hall.
+- As a Conservatoire student, you will have the opportunity to gain additional hands-on experience by applying for - including those at Birmingham's two cathedrals and the prestigious organ scholarship at Town Hall Symphony Hall.
 You will receive details of the organ scholarships available after your application has been received.
 An entry scholarship for continuo players is also available.

 - Continuo scholarship

 - One of our two Corton-Hyde Early Music Scholarships is available to support talented undergraduate or postgraduate keyboard students wishing to further their studies in Early Music.

 - We are always delighted to welcome younger musicians (accompanied by an adult if under 18 years of age) to view our work in the department, or to observe a performance class or master class etc. Please feel free to contact Daniel Moult (Head of Organ), with no obligation!